bekhruza2004/sep11-freedom-project/blog/entry04.md

 ## Skills

 One skill I have continued improving is problem decomposition.
 Instead of trying to build the whole game at once, I focus on smaller systems like player movement or platforms.
-I have also continued working on time management by setting small goals for each work session, such as implementing keyboard movement or testing platform collisions.
+I have also continued working on time management by setting small goals for each time I work on my game such as implementing keyboard movement or testing platform collisions.

 [Previous](entry03.md) | [Next](entry05.md)